honeypieio/shrubcoop.org/content/introducing-people-of-shrub.md

 +++
 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1612785405/shrubcoop.org/media/pos_qqhwhr.png)

-When we share our stories, what it does is, it opens up our hearts for other people to share their stories.
-And it gives us the sense that we are not alone on this journey” - Janine Shepherd.
+_When we share our stories, what it does is, it opens up our hearts for other people to share their stories.
+And it gives us the sense that we are not alone on this journey_ - Janine Shepherd.

 Join us, as we chat to the people who make up the Shrub community.
 Staff, volunteers, members and everyone that steps into the hub, is a valued part of our community and our mission - a world without waste.
 While we share attitudes and interests pertaining to waste, sustainability and the environment - we all have different stories, backgrounds and motivations.
 People of Shrub hopes to share the wonderful thoughts, feelings and stories from our wonderful community, in the hope to inspire you and remind you that you are not alone on this journey.